-- 1) Each year, the investment undertakings must submit their conduct of business to an audit by independent external auditors recognised by the FMA.
-With regard to this recognition and the performance of duties by the external auditors, the FMA may carry out quality controls and accompany the audit offices in their audit activities at insurance undertakings. - 1a) External auditors shall be recognised by the FMA if they and the lead auditors hold a licence under the Law on Auditors and Audit Firms.4 - 2) The insurance undertakings must provide the external auditors with all information and documents necessary for a proper audit; in particular, they shall have the following obligations towards the external auditors: - a) to keep the documents available that are necessary to ascertain and evaluate assets and liabilities; - b) to grant access to their books, booking vouchers, business correspondence, and the minutes of the board of directors and the general management; - c) to present the reports of the internal audit department.
+- 1) Each year, the investment undertakings must submit their conduct of business to an audit by an independent external audit office recognised by the FMA.
+With regard to this recognition and the performance of duties by the external audit office, the FMA may carry out quality controls and accompany the audit offices in their audit activities at insurance undertakings. - 1a) An external audit office shall be recognised by the FMA if:14 - a) it holds a licence under the Auditors Act or is registered under Article 69 of the Auditors Act; and - b) the lead auditors hold a licence under the Auditors Act. - 2) The insurance undertakings must provide the external auditors with all information and documents necessary for a proper audit; in particular, they shall have the following obligations towards the external auditors: - a) to keep the documents available that are necessary to ascertain and evaluate assets and liabilities;

-4 Article 101(1a) inserted by LGBl.
-2016 No. 228.
+14 Article 101(1a) amended by LGBl.
+2019 No. 22.